-Lessa again started to feel the weight of the situation.
-She was stuck in a strange place, a dragon as the warden, with a boy who wanted her to play at an assassin.
+Once again Lessa started to feel the weight of the situation.
+She was stuck in a strange place, a dragon as the warden, with a boy who wanted her to play assassin.

 “I can see how this is hard to understand.”
 The teen started as he stood.

 “No, this is impossible to understand!”
-Lessa said loudly in frustration.
+Frustration raised Lessa's voice.

 The boy shook his head, “The hero is a girl, she rides a dragon, and she has a black sword.
 That is you.”

 “What if that sword isn’t black?”
-Lessa asked, knowing that her hunting knife had been plain silver.
+Lessa asked, knowing that her hunting knife had been plain silver steel.
 “Then would you let me go home and forget this ever happened?”

 You are staying.
 Storm said conveying the fact to Lessa that the color of the sword didn’t matter.
 Lessa shushed her, nobody else needed to know she was being held hostage by the dragon.

 The inky black color of the blade lying on the mossy ground was almost mesmerizing, it seemed to pull light out of the air, steel forged of shadow.
-Lessa’s heard dropped as fast as the sword had.
-A sigh escaped Lessa’s lips.
+Lessa’s heart dropped as fast as the sword had.
+A sigh escaped her lips.
 The stranger had been right.

 “May I?”
 He asked gesturing toward the sword.
-Lessa shrugged and he carefully came closer and pulled the sword slowly from where it had fallen.
+Lessa shrugged and he carefully came closer and pulled the sword reverently from where it had fallen.

-“It's so light….”
+“It’s so light….”
 He mumbled to himself as he poured over every inch of the sword.
-“All these years, all the stories and I’m holding the black blade.”
-He whispered reverently.
+“All these years, all the stories and I’m holding it.
+I'm holding the black blade.”
+He whispered in awe.